SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param string transactionID: The client generated transactionID.
     :return: a status indicating success or error.
 In the case of success, a document identifier.

-.. py:function:: readDocumentCapture(documentID, filter, transactionID)
+.. py:function:: readDocumentCapture(documentID, attributes, transactionID)
     :noindex:

     Retrieve document data.